Revival of the Hebrew language: First Aliyah (1882–1903)

 With the rise of Jewish nationalism in 19th-century Europe, Eliezer Ben-Yehuda was captivated by the innovative ideas of Zionism.
 At that time, it was believed that one of the criteria needed to define a nation worthy of national rights was its use of a common language spoken by both the society and the individual.
 On 13 October 1881, while in Paris, Ben-Yehuda began speaking Hebrew with friends in what is believed to be the first modern conversation using the language.
 Later that year, he made aliyah and came to live in Jerusalem.

 In Jerusalem, Ben-Yehuda tried to garner support for the idea of speaking Hebrew.
 He determined that his family would only speak Hebrew, and raised his children to be native Hebrew speakers.
 His first child, a son named Itamar Ben-Avi, who was born in Jerusalem on 31 July 1882, became the first native speaker of Modern Hebrew.
 Ben-Yehuda attempted to convince other families to do so as well, founded associations for speaking Hebrew, began publishing the Hebrew newspaper HaZvi, and for a short while taught at Hebrew schools.
 In 1889, there were plays in Hebrew and schools teaching children to speak Hebrew.
 Ben-Yehuda's efforts to persuade Jewish families to use only Hebrew in daily life at home met very limited success.
 According to Ben-Yehuda, ten years after his immigration to Palestine, there were only four families in Jerusalem that used Hebrew exclusively.
 According to the Hashkafa newspaper, there were ten such families in 1900.

+Eshter Shapira Ginzburg, left, founder of the first Hebrew-speaking kindergarten, with her class in Rishon LeZion, 1898.